Ritwik-Gupta/FizzBuzz_REST_Server_flask/README.md

 - API documentation is provided using Swagger UI
 - Navigate the Swagger documentation (http://localhost:5000/api/docs)
 - Select the localhost server from the dropdown (http://localhost:5000)
-- The REST API sever has 3 endpoints defined
+- The REST Server has 3 API endpoints defined
   - Get the FizzBuzz logic implemented strings as per the query parameters
   - Get the count of the highest requests
   - Get the count of the highest requests for a given query parameter